A curriculum for mixed-age elementary grades by Dan Harper

 The musical instrument shop is a popular shop in the Judean Village, mostly because the “apprentices” finish up with a satisfying final product.

-In this project, the kids make a three pipe panpipes tuned approximately to a C minor chord.
-This is musically interesting enough to be fun for the kids to play, the minor chord goes nicely with the sound of the panpipes, and not only do the kids like it but it sounds good enough that it will not drive adults crazy.
+In this project, the kids make a three pipe pan flutes (pan pipes) tuned approximately to a C minor chord.
+This is musically interesting enough to be fun for the kids to play, the minor chord goes nicely with the sound of the pan flute, and not only do the kids like it but it sounds good enough that it will not drive adults crazy.

-Why pan pipes?
-Because pan pipes are an instrument traditionally associated with shepherds — highly portable and easy to play, they make a pleasant sound to while away the hours while watching the sheep.
-This pan pipe project, though limited musically, is highly portable, and can easily be stowed in a pocket.
+Pan flutes are an instrument traditionally associated with shepherds — highly portable and easy to play, they make a pleasant sound to while away the hours while watching the sheep.
+This pan flute project, though limited musically, is highly portable, and can easily be stowed in a pocket.

 1/2 inch schedule 40 PVC pipe

 #6 (3/4″) cork stopper (#4 size will work, see below)

 ruler marked in centimeters

 (a) Make a sample pan flute, as described below.